13 Sept. 1949.

 Q. What were your activities in Cairo, Egypt?

+A. In the Yougoslav exile government I represented all interests of the war for Mikhailovitch.
+Q. Did you sit in at cabinet meetings representing the war ministry of which, I understand, Mikhailovitch was the head?
 A. Not at all conferences.
 Only when my services were required for certain questions which might have arisen and when Mikhailovitch required me to be present.

 Q. Were you considered a military adviser to the government?